lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 .. image:: ark-shortcut-config.png

 To switch the language of ARK :menuselection:`Help --> Switch Application Language`.
+To change the main language change the :guilabel:`Primary language` drop down field.

 How to Launch
 -------------